agajnw/QMLMemoryMatrix/README.md

 QMLMemoryMatrix
 ===============

-Lumosity's Memory Matrix game: QML version
+My QML version of Memory Matrix game.
+(May 2014)